The things you find when you go digging.

 Then, realization dawned, and our victory was complete.
 We were properly thanked and acknowledged for our efforts and prowess before being warned never to even think about doing anything like it again, under penalty of chemical castration and assignment to the dungeons, cursed to write novelizations of Supernanny episodes for all eternity.

 As I said back then, my contribution to the madness, when compared to entries submitted by some of my colleagues, comes across as pretty tame.
-I guess part of that is because I actually tried to write it like a legitimate proposal, even making sure to not start with anything weirdness until the second page in the hopes of really sucking in our editor.
+I guess part of that is because I actually tried to write it like a legitimate proposal, even making sure to not start with any weirdness until the second page in the hopes of really sucking in our editor.
 Here, with only a tweak or two based on a reread earlier this evening (No, I didn’t “amp up” anything.), is my submission.
 For those wondering, the title is a play on the fact that participants in Betazoid weddings do so nude.

 NAKED CAME THE BETAZOID